 For centuries, employers have needed to track their workers’ attendance.
 The invention of the mechanical clock made this a little easier.
 Then traditional hole-punch clocking-in cards took things a stage further.
-But modern time and attendance software takes things to an entirely new level.
+But modern time and attendance (T&A) software takes things to an entirely new level.
 Packed with features designed to save time and resources, they’ve revolutionised the way the modern workforce runs.
 If employed wisely, they allow for unprecedented advantages for employers – and employees, too.
 Let’s consider some of those advantages.

 Provide employees with structure